ahmedkamel180998/Mastering-Object-Oriented-Programming--OOP--Using-CPP/notes/CH01_Object-Oriented programming Concepts and Terminologies/05-CH01_VID03_Inheritance.md

 ### **Detailed Summary of the Transcript on Inheritance in OOP**

-The transcript explains the **concept of inheritance** in **Object-Oriented Programming (OOP)** and how it helps in organizing code efficiently, improving usability, and simplifying maintenance.
+The transcript explains the **concept of inheritance** in **Object-Oriented Programming (OOP)** and how it helps in organizing code efficiently, improving reusability, and simplifying maintenance.
 The explanation is broken down into several key points:

 ---